Hidden symmetries and decay for the wave equation on the Kerr spacetime: The bounded-energy argument

 Recall that we defined higher-order energies by

 where $\SymGeneraln{i}$ is the set of order-$i$ symmetries from \eqref{eq:KerrHigherSymmetries}.

-\begin{corollary} If $\solu$ is a solution of the wave equation $\Wave \solu = 0$,
+\begin{corollary} If $\solu$ is a solution of the wave equation $\gWave \solu = 0$,

-where the norms on the right are defined in subsection \ref{SS:Norms}. \begin{proof} This follows from the previous lemma applied to the functions obtained from applying the symmetry operators to the solution $\solu$ and then summing over the operators. \end{proof} \end{corollary}
+where the norms on the right are defined in subsection \ref{SS:Norms}. \begin{proof} This follows from considering a symmetry operator $\CQA$ of order $i$, applying the previous lemma to $\CQA\solu$, summing over the operators $\CQA\in\SymGeneraln{i}$, and then summing in $i$. \end{proof} \end{corollary}

 \newpageForSubsection